Dollar rallies as investors brace for global downturn

 "We are still seeing some abnormal U.S. dollar funding and I think the fundamentals are very difficult to work out.
 We have seen some manufacturing PMIs today, but we are still in a situation where it's difficult to interpret these numbers."

-The Federal Reserve on Tuesday broadened access to dollars for dozens of foreign central banks.
+The Fed on Tuesday broadened access to dollars for dozens of foreign central banks.

-"In my view, markets have still not fully priced in the damage from the coronavirus, with some people still talking about V-shaped recovery," said Masahiko Loo, portfolio manager at Alliance Bernstein in Tokyo.
+"Markets appear to have transited through stage 1, the value-at-risk position clearing (though some stragglers may remain), and there are increasing signs the stage 2, the 'mad dash for cash' and certainty has run its course and is partially unwinding," analysts at Barclays said in a note.

-"The U.S. and Europe are hit by the first wave now, but as you can see in Asia, there could be more waves from re-imported cases.
-Human psychology also does not quickly recover either after an experience like this."
+"We now are in the early days of stage 3 where markets struggle with assessing fundamental direction amid still staggering uncertainty."

 (Reporting by Iain Withers; additional reporting by Hideyuki Sano in Tokyo and Tom Westbrook in Singapore; editing by Larry King)